Nominations are open for the Spring 2024 ETHOS Fellows Program!

-- Invites discussion of the significance and application of those values in their work, and
+- Invites discussion of the values themselves, how they intersect, and their application in fellows' work

 - Empowers participants to develop further values-based events or projects in their home units

 The ETHOS Fellows Program is open to faculty, staff, and students interested in advancing values-based decisioning-making in their units or organizations.
-Sessions will be led by ETHOS Fellows Program coordinator Lavender McKittrick-Sweitzer and CEHV Director Piers Turner, with guest presenters.
+Sessions will be led by CEHV Director Piers Turner, with guest presenters.